-To get to the docks you walk between the Westin Resort/Marina and the Key West Museum of Art and History Building (also known as the old Key West Custom’s Building) on the brick-paved pathway.
+To get to the docks you walk between the Opal Key Resort & Marina and the Key West Museum of Art and History Building (also known as the old Key West Custom’s Building) on the brick-paved pathway.
 Make a left turn and walk past the shops on your left and the cruise ship on your right.
-You will see our booth and that is where you check-in for your Key West sailboat excursion with the Danger Charters.
+As you walk up the brick paved ramp are store Danger Chandlery is to the left. and that is where you check-in for your Key West sailboat excursion with the Danger Charters.

 Parking anywhere in Key West is somewhat of a challenge.
 The area where our boats are docked is called Old Town.
-In Old Town the streets have pay-by-block parking meters – these take cash, quarters, or credit/debit cards.
-There is parking under the Westin Hotel and Marina but most of the time it is full.
+In Old Town, the streets have pay-by-block parking meters – these take cash, quarters, or credit/debit cards.
+There is parking under the Opal Resort and Marina but most of the time it is full.

 We suggest you bike, walk, or take a taxi to the docks and just leave your car at your hotel accommodation.
 If that is not an option, the streets do have lots of metered parking spaces.